Alwatr/nanolib/README.md

 ## Sponsors

-The following companies, organizations, and individuals support Nitrobase ongoing maintenance and development.
+The following companies, organizations, and individuals support Nanolib ongoing maintenance and development.
 Become a Sponsor to get your logo on our README and website.

 [![Exir Studio](https://avatars.githubusercontent.com/u/181194967?s=200&v=4)](https://exirstudio.com)